Stubberson/top-test/README.md

-# Odin Project
+# The Odin Project
-This will be my repo for learning web development with [The Odin Project](https://www.theodinproject.com/).
+This is my repo for learning web development with [The Odin Project](https://www.theodinproject.com/).

-It will be a lot of testing and trial and error, but I am excited to learn.
+I'll update this README file every now and then to keep track of my progress.

+> [!DATE]
-> [!NOTE]
+> @date
-> Markdown highlights (or whatever these are called) work like this!
+> I have almost gone through the foundations of HTML and CSS now.